-Social events are currently held in different centres within the parent organisation and this will continue for the new residents.
-The inspector saw that this included BBQs and various other fun activities.
+Social events are currently held in different centres within the parent organisation on a monthly basis and this centre will now be part of that programme.
+The inspector saw that this included staff and resident football matches, sports events and various other fun activities.